Ramsey problems for Berge hypergraphs: Preliminaries

 \end{defin}

 \begin{lemma} Let $T$ be a tree on $n\ge 6$ vertices.
 Then at least one of the following statements hold.

-\textbf{(i)} There is a non-leaf vertex $v$ that is adjacent to exactly one non-leaf vertex $u$ such that deleting $v$ and its leaf neighbors we obtain a tree $T'$ such that either $T'$ has at least $6$ vertices or $T'$ is a non-star on $5$ vertices.
+\textbf{(i)} There is a non-leaf vertex $v$ that is adjacent to exactly one non-leaf vertex $u$ such that deleting $v$ and its leaf neighbors we obtain a tree $T'$ that either has at least $6$ vertices or is a non-star on $5$ vertices.

-\textbf{(ii)} There are two independent edges in $T$ such that any other edge is incident to at least one of their vertices, and also there are two adjacent edges with this property.
+\textbf{(ii)} There are two independent edges in $T$ such that any other edge is incident to at least one of their vertices.
+Moreover there are two adjacent edges with this property.

 \textbf{(iii)} $T$ is a star or $P_6$.

 \begin{proof} Let $T'$ be the tree we obtain if we remove all the leaves of $T$, and let $v$ be a leaf of $T'$.
 If $T$ is not a star, $T'$ has at least two vertices, in particular $v$ has a neighbor $u$ in $T'$.
 This shows $v$ is adjacent to exactly one non-leaf vertex in $T$.